On the 200th anniversary of Napoleon's death, his legacy divides France

 Some historians have defended Napoleon’s legacy as too complex to allow definite conclusions.

-Restoring slavery “was a profound mistake,” Pierre Branda, a historian with the Napoleon Foundation, said on French radio on Wednesday.
-But Branda said it was important to note that, unlike the American founders who have come under renewed opprobrium, Napoleon “never owned a slave or argued in favor of slavery.”
+Restoring slavery “was a profound mistake,” Pierre Branda, a historian with the Napoleon Foundation, said Wednesday on French radio.
+But Branda said it was important to note that, unlike the American Founders who have come under renewed opprobrium, Napoléon “never owned a slave or argued in favor of slavery.”

-Branda and others have cited Napoleon’s late regrets about his decision to restore slavery, after the British banished him to the island of Saint Helena.
+Branda and others have cited Napoleon’s late regrets, after the British banished him to the island of Saint Helena, about his decision to restore slavery.

-But researchers who have voiced harsher criticism of Napoleon’s legacy said Wednesday’s event ran counter to the ideals of the French Republic.
+But researchers who have voiced harsher criticism of Napoleon’s legacy said Wednesday’s event ran counter to the ideals of the French republic.

-“It is quite unique to see a president of the Republic honoring someone who was the craftsman of a crime against humanity,” Le Cour Grandmaison said.
+“It is quite unique to see a president of the republic honoring someone who was the craftsman of a crime against humanity,” Le Cour Grandmaison said.